emad-elsaid/xlog/docs/Usage.md

         opengraph domain name to be used for meta tags of og:* and twitter:*
   -readonly
-        Should xlog hide write operations, read-only means all write operations will be disabled -sidebar
+        Should xlog hide write operations, read-only means all write operations will be disabled -rss.description string
+        RSS feed description
+  -rss.domain string
+        RSS domain name to be used for RSS feed. without HTTPS:// -rss.limit int
+        Limit the number of items in the RSS feed to this amount (default 30) -sidebar
         Should render sidebar. (default true) -sitemap.domain string